Report of shooting at Gering school confirmed as a hoax

 "Although this report was a hoax, all Gering Public Schools will remain in elevated security throughout the remainder of today," Gering Public Schools said in information released on social media, text messages to parents and press releases.
 "We have activated the Crisis Response Team to Gering High School and members will be available to meet with students and staff who need support in processing the events.
 Thank you again for your patience as we work to keep staff and students safe."

+The fear created by the calls has even resulted in a planned press conference that will include Gov. Jim Pillen.
+Pillen and representatives of the Nebraska State Patrol, the Nebraska Information Analysis Center, and the Nebraska Department of Education will speak during a press conference to be held in Lincoln at 1 p.m.
+The conference will be aired on the NSP Facebook page, https://www.facebook.com/NEStatePatrol.

-The Nebraska State Patrol has received information regarding several false reports of school shootings that have been placed to 911 call centers across Nebraska this morning.
+In a press release Thursday, The Nebraska State Patrol advised it had received information regarding several false reports of school shootings that have been placed to 911 call centers across Nebraska this morning.
 There is no credible information that any such school shooting has taken place in Nebraska today.

 There have been distinct similarities in the calls received by schools in other states, such as the use of VOIP technology to mask the caller’s identity and location, using or mocking a foreign accent, mispronouncing school or town names, and pretending that they are hiding inside the school themselves.